 - We hate losing things we own, whereas we don’t mind missing out on something all that much.

-- We expect others to think highly of the same things we do (“If I like this carpet, I’m sure all my friends will like it too).
+- Usually, we expect others to think highly of the same things we do (“If I like this carpet, I’m sure all my friends will like it too).

-I’ve rambled way too much, but that’s because this book is so good.
+I’ve rambled way too much, but that’s because Predictably Irrational is so good.
 Seriously.
 Dozens of gems and valuable things to learn about.
 You’ll have a lot better idea of the biases working for and against you after reading this.
 Definite recommend.

 Who would I recommend the Predictably Irrational summary to?